Discover Case Study: University of Southern California find new routes to industry engagement and funding

-Over the last year, Dr. Qing Liu-Michael, Program Director at USC Stem Cell and the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at the University of Southern California (USC), has been using IN-PART’s Discover service to find new streams of collaboration with companies proactively seeking academic engagement in response to their R&D requirements.
+Over the last year, Dr. Qing Liu-Michael, Program Director at USC Stem Cell and the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at the University of Southern California (USC), has been using IN-PART’s Discover service to find new streams of industry engagement proactively seeking academic collaboration in response to their R&D requirements.
 So far, Dr. Liu-Michael has had two big successes through Discover.

 The first of these was with Takeda Pharmaceutical Company Ltd., whose scientists had developed a curated selective kinase inhibitors library capable of inhibiting more than 130 kinases.
 The R&D team at Takeda was using Discover to find academic researchers with access to cell-based phenotypic assays relating to neuroscience to probe their kinase inhibitor library.
 With Dr. Qing Liu-Michael’s help, Dr. Marcelo Pablo Coba from USC submitted a research proposal using patient-derived iPSC models of complex brain disorders, and was ultimately selected by Takeda as a candidate for collaboration.